pivotal/blog/content/post/test-driven-development-for-data-science.md

     return label_df
 ~~~

-As you can see from the above implementation, we still could do some refactoring like taking the arguments out of the function and set global variables.
-Now you might wonder that we we haven’t talked about reading from database and storing the model.
-As already mentioned we don’t test this.
-This is basically real testing with hitting a real database or storing it somewhere so that you can use it on new data.
+The tests can be refactored in the above implementation.
+You might be wondering that we haven’t discussed testing reading from database and storing the model.
+We have written unit tests here to test the functionality of clustering.
+Based on the data store in use you can write integration tests to see if we read and write to the database appropriately.

+Always remember to test each phase of the data science pipeline right from data cleaning, feature extraction, model building, model evaluation to model storing, each individually and as a whole.